 - Headaches or ear pain

 - Clicking or popping sounds when opening your mouth

 At Pasadena Orofacial Pain Associates, Dr. Cebula provides the care of a board-certified orofacial pain specialist with two years of post-doctoral training at UCLA.
 As a patient in our practice, you will receive the highest quality non-surgical management of your TMJ Disorder delivered in as conservative manner as possible.
 Using the biopsychosocial method of pain management, Dr. Cebula will use both pharmocological and non-pharmocological modalites including behavior modification and physical therapy to provide the most effective care.
-This often means that extensive dental work and TMJ surgery will not be necessary to manage your TMD.
+This often means that TMJ surgery will not be necessary to manage your TMD.